 One of the rising costs, perhaps one of the most steeply rising costs to many future associations, is water.
 How can community associations handle it?
 Fortunately, there is no one single way to save money.
 Some associations provide both landscaping and household water.
-If we start with landscaping, Pilot Property Management suggests several ways to cut water in community associations.
+If we start with landscaping, Keystone suggests several ways to cut water in community associations.

 How to save water in community associations?

 Perform a water audit.
 Turn off all water in the community and see if the meter runs.
 Turn off by sections to determine where there may be a leak.
 Inspect the external valve by valve.

 In the summer, cut lawns to 2 to 3 times a week and plants 1-2 days a week.
 In winter, use water only as needed to keep some moisture in the soil.
 When the soil is dry 1-2 inches deep, it may be time to water.

 Water only before 6 am and after 8 pm.
 All too often, we have seen water blown by the wind against buildings.
 During these hours, the air is usually still, and the temperature has dropped significantly, so evaporation is minimal.
 Water agencies give rebates for weather-based irrigation clocks from time to time (from $25 – $80 per controller) for smart sprinkler heads (up to $3 per nozzle, often with a minimum order of 25).
 If the grass is required and still seems to be the ground cover of choice in many associations, it can build a plan to reduce the grass and convert to native plantings over a fixed period.